rvignav/docker-fusion/README.md

 # docker-fusion

+Image fusion algorithm integrated into Stanford University's [ePAD Imaging Platform](https://epad.stanford.edu/).
 To test the image fusion algorithm, run the following commands:

     git clone https://github.com/rvignav/docker-fusion.git
     cd docker-fusion
-    docker build -t fuse --build-arg i1=Series1 --build-arg i2=Series2 .
+    docker build -t fuse .
+    docker run -v "local/files:/home/series/files" -v "local/patient/series:/home/series/PatientSeries" fuse "filename of series 1" "filename of series 2"

+A possible command satisfying the bind and argument requirements is:

-    docker run --name FUSE fuse Series1 Series2 docker cp FUSE:/series ./series
+    docker run -v "$(pwd)/files:/home/series/files" -v "$(pwd)/SamplePatient:/home/series/PatientSeries" fuse "Series1" "Series2"

-The fused series is now stored in `docker-fusion/series` and can be opened and viewed.
+The fused series is now stored in the `output` folder of the Docker container and can be accessed by ePAD.

 If you see `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?`, run: